 b.
 Modification.
 No modification of this Agreement may be made except in a writing signed by the Parties and the Mediator.

 c.
 Governing Law.
-The terms of this Agreement shall be governed by the laws of the Commonwealth of Massachusetts.
+The terms of this Agreement shall be governed by the laws of the Commonwealth of Massachusetts without regard to conflict of law principles.